 Untie one end of your stocking and take a look to see if your dryer balls look sufficiently felted to maintain their shape.
 If not, throw them in the next load of laundry again!

-Use your wool dryer balls in place of dryer sheets when you dry a load of laundry.
-They’ll keep your laundry static free and they’ll even help it dry a little faster by fluffing things up as they bounce around!
+Use your wool dryer balls in place of dryer sheets or fabric softener sheets when you dry a load of laundry.
+They act as a natural fabric-softener and will add softness to your laundry on their own without residue.
+They’ll even help it dry a little faster by fluffing things up as they bounce around.

-If you like your laundry to have a nice, fresh scent, add about 3-4 drops of an essential oil of your choice to one or two of your dryer balls before throwing them into the dryer!
+If you like to freshen your laundry with a nice, fresh scent, add about 3-4 drops of essential oil of your choice to one or two of your dryer balls before throwing them into the dryer to prevent odors.
+Fresh smelling essential oils with a fragrance like lavender or eucalyptus are particularly lovely in a load of laundry.
+You can also leave them unscented if you prefer, of course.

-Have you ever made DIY Wool Dryer Balls before?
-Did you make them this way or did you do it differently?
+Have you ever made your own wool dryer balls?
+Did you make them this way, or did you do it a bit differently?